jiajunlee19/jenkins-template/README.md

     ```

 7. Ensure that your agent has all the prior dependencies installed and available.
-    - Files that are not version-controlled (eg: .env file) needs to be placed manually to the agent machine.
     - Relevant application (eg: Git, NodeJS) needs to be installed in the agent machine.
     - Relevant environment variables (eg: Proxy, Certificate Path) need to be set accordingly in the agent machine.

-    - Consider using Docker to containerize all the related setup required for consistency.
+8. Advance Tips: Consider using Docker to containerize all the related setup required for consistency across several agents.

 <br>